------ WARNINGS AND PRECAUTIONS -----
+------WARNINGS AND PRECAUTIONS------

-- Cardiovascular Instability: High doses are excitatory.
-Have naloxone injection and resuscitative equipment readily available.
-(5.5) - Life-Threatening Respiratory Depression in Patients with Chronic Pulmonary Disease or in Elderly, Cachectic, or Debilitated Patients: Monitor closely, particularly during initiation and titration.
-(5.6) - Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of corticosteroids, and wean patient off of the opioid.
-(5.8) - Severe Hypotension: Monitor during dosage initiation and titration.
-Avoid use of Morphine Sulfate Injection in patients with circulatory shock.
-(5.9) - Risks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, Head Injury, or Impaired Consciousness: Monitor for sedation and respiratory depression.
-Avoid use of Morphine Sulfate Injection in patients with impaired consciousness or coma.
-(5.10)
+- Life-Threatening Respiratory Depression in Patients with Chronic Pulmonary Disease or in Elderly, Cachectic, or Debilitated Patients: Monitor closely, particularly during initiation.
+(5.5) - Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of corticosteroids, and wean patient off of the opioid.
+(5.7) - Severe Hypotension: Monitor during dosage initiation and subsequent injections.
+Avoid use of Morphine Sulfate Injection, (Auto-Injector) in patients with circulatory shock.
+(5.8) - Risk of Use in Patients with Increased Intracranial Pressure, Brain Tumors, Head Injury, or Impaired Consciousness: Monitor for sedation and respiratory depression.
+Avoid use of Morphine Sulfate Injection, (Auto-Injector) in patients with impaired consciousness or coma.
+(5.9)

------ ADVERSE REACTIONS -----
+-----ADVERSE REACTIONS------